Enduring Power of Attorney (EPA) for personal care and welfare

 - help if there is conflict between an attorney for personal care and welfare, and an attorney for property

 - review decisions your attorney has made

-- acting in your best interests
+- your attorney is not acting in your best interests or fulfilling their responsibilities

 - you were pressured into appointing your attorney

 - your attorney is unsuitable because of their relationship to you, their mental state or criminal activity.